Discreet Confidential Consultation (213) 374-3952

 So, as far as really getting the pulse of how long a particular sex crime investigation might take in Los Angeles County, you need to sit down with a defense attorney.

-When I sit down with people, we talk about pre-filing.
+When I meet with people, we discuss pre-filing.
 Okay, here's what the prosecutors are going to try to get.

-Here's what we can do while we're sitting here waiting, and the bottom line is, I will contact the prosecutors.
-I will contact the police – whoever is in charge of the case at that point – and try to get a feel for how long it's going to take.
+Here's what we can do while we're waiting: I will contact the prosecutors, the police—whoever is in charge of the case at that point—and try to get a feel for how long it's going to take.

 How Is a Sex Crime Determined To Be Either a Misdemeanor or Felony?

-There are several factors that determine whether a sex crime will be a felony or a misdemeanor, one of which is what the defendant did.
+Several factors determine whether a sex crime will be a felony or a misdemeanor, one of which is what the defendant did.
 Some offenses related to sex crimes are just straightforward felonies.

 For example, if someone raped another person, they would be charged with a felony.
 Other offenses, however, are considered “wobblers,” meaning that the discretion of the prosecutors and the defendant's prior sex-related criminal history will determine how it will be categorized.

-The prosecutors will consider the type of act committed, along with the defendant's standing in the community and the impact on the victim.
+The prosecutors will consider the type of act committed, the defendant's standing in the community, and the impact on the victim.

 Ultimately, they will need to decide whether or not the defendant is a threat to society at large.
 Based on a three-tiered sex crime system that's gone into effect across California, some sex crimes will require lifetime sex offender registration, and others will only require sex offender registration for a certain period.